rainajia/IC-UKB-RAP/FAQ.md

 <details>
-<summary>2. <strong> What quality checkes has been done for the raw seuqencing data? </strong></summary>
+<summary><strong>2.
+What quality checkes has been done for the raw seuqencing data? </strong></summary>

 Please refer to the method documentation file [method.doc link to be added] (access for IC internal users only).

 </details>

 <details>
-  <summary>3. <strong> In the gene-based tests, how are the gene "masks" defined?</strong></summary>
+  <summary><strong>3.
+In the gene-based tests, how are the gene "masks" defined?</strong></summary>

 Please refer to the method documentation file [method.doc link to be added] (access for IC internal users only).

 </details>

 <details>
-  <summary>4. <strong>How do I know what are the default input files that has been used in the app, and whether I can change them?</strong></summary>
+   <summary><strong>4.
+How do I know what are the default input files that has been used in the app, and whether I can change them?</strong></summary>

 For regenie step 1 genotype file input (QCed genotype array data in GRCh38), the default genotype input file can be optionally changed to user-defined genotype files in BGEN format, using the following options: